jpinela/tankerpop/README.md

 20220301: changed the docker-compose and dockerfiles to work with v3.9.
 - added the wgets to unzip and wget
-- updated the gremlin zips
+- updated the gremlin zips from https://archive.apache.org/dist/tinkerpop/3.2.6/

 this worked on a raspi